Pterin: Tetrahydrobiopterin

 Tetrahydrobiopterin, the major unconjugated pterin in vertebrates, is involved in three families of enzymes that effect hydroxylation.
 The aromatic amino acid hydroxylases include phenylalanine hydroxylase, tyrosine hydroxylase, and tryptophan hydroxylases.
 They are involved in the synthesis of neurotransmitters catecholamine and serotonin.
 Tetrahydrobiopterin is also required for the functioning of alkylglycerol monooxygenase, whereby monoalkylglycerols are broken down to glycerol and an aldehyde.
-In the synthesis of nitric oxide the pterin-dependent nitric oxide synthase converts arginine to N-hydroxy derivative, which in turn releases NO.
+In the synthesis of nitric oxide the pterin-dependent nitric oxide synthase converts arginine to its N-hydroxy derivative, which in turn releases nitric oxide.

 Other pterins

 Tetrahydromethanopterin is a cofactor in methanogenesis, which is a metabolism adopted by many organisms, as a form of anaerobic respiration.
 It carries the C1 substrate in the course of the formation or production of methane.
 It is structurally similar to folate.

 Pterin pigments

-Cyanopterin is a glycosylated version of pteridine of unknown function in cyanobacteria.
+Cyanopterin is a glycosylated derivative of pteridine, having an unknown function in cyanobacteria.